 The maturity schedule for Pacific halibut has been investigated several times historically, and maturity-at-age found to be very stable despite long-term changes in length- and weight-at-age (Clark and Hare 2006).
-Estimates of the age at which 50% of female Pacific halibut are sexually mature average 11.6 years among regulatory areas, with very few fish mature at ages less than five and nearly all fish mature by about age 17.
+Historical estimates of the age at which 50% of female Pacific halibut are sexually mature average 11.6 years among regulatory areas, with very few fish mature at ages less than five and nearly all fish mature by about age 17.
 The maturity schedule used for stock assessment has not been updated in recent years, and it is represented by a logistic fit that is truncated below age 8 (Figure 50).

-A research program to evaluate the current maturity schedule has been ongoing since 2017, and included collection of a large number of samples in 2022 for histological analysis (IPHC-2022-AM098-11).
+A research program to evaluate the current maturity schedule has been ongoing since 2017, and included collection of a large number of samples in 2022 and 2023 for histological analysis (IPHC-2024-AM100-14).